invadelabs/drewwiki/ServerSetupCentOS7.md

 ### Alias to quickly destroy then re-run

-I had to run through this about 20 times trying to figure out the 512MB ram issue.
+I had to run through this about 20 times to figure out the installer will fail with only 512MB of memory (700MB needed).
 I wrote a quick alias to destroy, undefine, and remove the VM's disk image.

 ``` bash
 # alias bla="virsh destroy inv-foreman01; virsh undefine inv-foreman01; rm -f /mnt/raid5/vm/inv-foreman01.img"